yasoob/personal_blog/content/posts/yl-69-soil-sensor-arduino.md

 categories: ["arduino", "electronics", "sensor"]
 ---

-Hi lovely people!
-If you have read any of my other articles you might be aware that I am working with electronics right now.
+Hi lovely people! :wave: If you have read any of my other articles you might be aware that I am working with electronics right now.
 After learning the basics of Arduino, I decided to work on a relatively ambitious project.
 I decided to make a greenhouse monitoring system.
 I am going to write a series of posts introducing you to all of the sensors one by one and by the end of this series, we will have a fully functional, super basic, greenhouse monitoring system.

 In this post, I will introduce you to the YL-69 Soil Moisture Sensor.
 This is a very basic and cheap soil moisture sensor and can be bought from [oddwires](https://www.oddwires.com/yl-69-soil-hygrometer-humidity-soil-moisture-detection-sensor/).

-**Step 1: Setting up the circuit**
+**Step 1: Wiring up the circuit**

 Let's start off by setting up the circuit.
 I am using: